appleboy/easyssh-proxy/README.md

   }
 ```

-NOTE: properties for the Proxy connection are not inherited from the Jumphost.
+NOTE: Properties for the Proxy connection are not inherited from the Jumphost.
 You must explicitly specify them in the DefaultConfig struct.

 e.g. A custom `Timeout` length must be specified for both the Jumphost (intermediary server) and the destination server.